Incorporating Soy Protein into a High-Protein Diet for GLP-1 Users

 In fact, 44% note convenience and 41% note affordability as key barriers preventing them from increasing their protein intake, making the need for affordable and convenient protein options clear.
 Nausea and loss of appetite make it difficult to maintain a sufficient protein intake as well.

-A significant amount (82%) of GLP-1 users recognize soy-based foods as a good source of protein, which are crucial for those looking to prioritize protein intake.
-In fact, soy is recognized as a complete protein source, meaning it contains all nine essential amino acids that our bodies need.
+A significant amount (82%) of GLP-1 users recognize soy-based foods as a good source of protein, which are crucial for those looking to consume a high-protein diet.
+Soy is recognized as a complete protein source, meaning it contains all nine essential amino acids that our bodies need to function.

-The convenience, affordability, and versatility of soy protein to include in recipes make it a popular choice among GLP-1 users.
+The convenience, affordability, and versatility of soy protein make it a popular choice among GLP-1 users.
 In fact, 62% of survey respondents report consuming or purchasing soy protein weekly.

-Finding the right balance with diet on GLP-1s can be a challenge.
-These tasty and easy recipes prioritize protein and metabolic health, aiding in overall well-being.
+Finding the right balance with diet while taking GLP-1s can be a challenge.
+These tasty and easy recipes prioritize protein and metabolic health, and aid in overall well-being.

-Check out these nutritious recipes perfect to sustain those on GLP-1 medications.
+Check out these nutritious recipes, perfect to sustain your clients and those on GLP-1 medications:

 • Edamame Kale Salad